IPM 500: Strategic Planning & Policy Analysis

 Instructor: Nicola Marsden-Haug

 This course focuses on the intersection of private and public health systems that are most relevant for coping with critical events.
-Look at the distinct cultures of private health care, public health and emergency services providers to prepare for interacting with each of these sectors.
-Emphasize the interrelation of all these systems and their existing communication channels and coordination activities in times of emergency.
-Discuss government funding and issues of balancing ongoing public health needs against emergency preparedness.
+The course looks at the history of public health, the underlying science of epidemiology as a driver of public health decision making, and examines the distinct cultures of private health care, public health and emergency services with emphasis on the interrelation and existing communication channels between the sectors and how they coordinate in times of emergency.
+Government funding and issues of balancing ongoing public health needs against emergency preparedness is covered as well as how the public health system might adapt for future climate induced scenarios.

 IPM 513 and 515: Capstone Project